 First, we need possible small values of Gorenstein dimension.
-Then we apply reduction method as we did in $\varphi$-dimension and finitistic dimension. \begin{lemma} If $\Lambda$ is cyclic Gorenstein Nakayama algebra, then $\gordim \Lambda\neq 1$. \end{lemma} \begin{proof} If $\Lambda$ is self-injective, by definition, $\gordim\Lambda=0$.
-If $\Lambda$ is not self injective, there exists a projective-injective module $PI$ such that its quotient is injective $I$ and
+Then we show the reduction method. \begin{lemma} If $\Lambda$ is cyclic Nakayama algebra which is Gorenstein, then Gorenstein dimension cannot be one. \end{lemma} \begin{proof} If $\Lambda$ is selfinjective, by definition, $\gordim\Lambda=0$.
+If $\Lambda$ is not selfinjective, there exists a projective-injective module $PI$ such that its quotient is injective $I$ and the sequence